sandrokeil/interop-config/doc/book/api.md

 ## ConfigurationTrait
-The `ConfigurationTrait` implements the functions of `RequiresConfig` interface and has support for `ProvidesDefaultOptions`, `RequiresMandatoryOptions`, `RequiresContainerId` interface if the the class has they implemented.
+The `ConfigurationTrait` implements the functions of `RequiresConfig` interface and has support for `ProvidesDefaultOptions` and `RequiresMandatoryOptions` interfaces if the the class has they implemented.

 Additional it has one more method `optionsWithFallback` to reduce boilerplate code.